 Factory firmware is an essential part of the Electric Imp Connected Factory Process.
-It drives all of your devices in the factory: not only Devices Under Test (DUTs) on the assembly line but also the imp-based hardware called a factory BlinkUp™ fixture that you use to configure DUTs for Electric Imp impCloud™ access.
+It drives all of your devices in the factory: Devices Under Test (DUTs) on the assembly line and the imp-based BlinkUp™ fixtures that you use to prepare these DUTs for Electric Imp impCloud™ access.

-The listing that follows is a complete example of factory firmware that can be used as the basis for your own factory firmware.
-It was written to run on the impFactory™ appliance, but can be readily adapted to your own design of imp module-based factory BlinkUp fixture, which should have a button that can be used by the operator to trigger BlinkUp when the fixture’s LED and a DUT are physically aligned, LED to photosensor, and ready for factory BlinkUp.
+The listings that follows provide a complete suite of fixture firmware and DUT firmware that can be used as the basis for your own factory firmware.
+The code was written to run on the impFactory™ appliance, but can be readily adapted to your own BlinkUp fixture hardware, which should have a button that can be used by the operator to trigger BlinkUp when the fixture’s LED and a DUT are physically aligned, LED to photo-sensor, and ready for factory BlinkUp.

-When the green button is pressed, BlinkUp will begin.
+When the impFactory’s green button is pressed, BlinkUp will begin.
 The amber LED on the front of the impCentral will flash in time with the BlinkUp signal, which is delivered via the 3.5mm jack on the back of the impFactory, marked LED.
 This jack is intended to be used with an external LED.
-Typically this will be an infra-red LED, hence the use of the amber LED as an indictor.